The Excel Gamma.Inv function returns the inverse of the Gamma Cumulative Distribution.

 |probability||-||The probability value (between 0 and 1), for which you want to calculate the inverse of the Gamma Cumulative Distribution Function.|

 |beta||-||beta=0, this specifies the inverse of the Standard Gamma Distribution).(Note: if|

 The charts below show the Gamma Cumulative Distribution and the Inverse Gamma Cumulative Distribution, with the parameters alpha = 3 and beta = 2.

 Gamma Cumulative Distribution Function with α=3 & β=2

 Inverse Gamma Cumulative Distribution with α=3 & β=2

 which gives the result 5.348120627.

-Further examples of the Excel Gamma.Inv function are provided on the Microsoft Office website.
+For further examples of the Excel Gamma.Inv function, see the Microsoft Office website.

 If you get an error from the Excel Gamma.Inv function this is likely to be one of the following:

 |#N/A||-||Occurs if Excel fails to converge to a solution after 64 iterations.|